Manchester Ship Canal: Trafford Park

 Two years after the opening of the ship canal, financier Ernest Terah Hooley bought the 1183 acre country estate belonging to Sir Humphrey Francis de Trafford for £360,000 (£ in 2009).
 Hooley intended to develop the site, which was close to Manchester and at the end of the canal, as an exclusive housing estate, screened by woods from industrial units constructed along the 1.5 mi frontage onto the canal.

 With the predicted traffic for the canal slow to materialise, Hooley and Marshall Stevens (the general manager of the Ship Canal Company) came to see the benefits that the industrial development of Trafford Park could offer to both the ship canal and the estate.
 In January 1897 Stevens became the managing director of Trafford Park Estates, where he remained until 1930, latterly as its joint chairman and managing director.

 Within five years Trafford Park, Europe's largest industrial estate, was home to forty firms.
 The earliest structures on the canal side were grain silos; the grain was used for flour and as ballast for ships carrying raw cotton.
 The wooden silo built opposite No.9 Dock in 1898 (destroyed in the Manchester Blitz in 1940) was Europe's largest grain elevator.
 It had a capacity of 40,000 tons and its automatic conveying and spouting system could distribute grain into 226 bins.
 The CWS bought land on Trafford Wharf in 1903, where it opened a bacon factory and a flour mill.
 In 1906 it bought the Sun Mill, which it extended in 1913 to create the UK's largest flour mill, with its own wharf, elevators and silos.

 Inland from the canal the British Westinghouse Electric Company bought 11 per cent of the estate.
-Westinghouse's American architect Charles Heathcote was responsible for much of the planning and design of their factory, which built steam turbines and turbo generators.
+Westinghouse's British architect Charles Henry Heathcote was responsible for much of the planning and design of their factory, which built steam turbines and turbo generators.
 By 1899 Heathcote had also designed fifteen warehouses for the Manchester Ship Canal Company.